mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

 ### Model Tuning

 **Hyperparameter categories:**
-    1. model hyperparameters that help define the model itself.
+    1. Model Hyperparameters: Help define the model.
+Such as Filter size, pooling, stride, and padding.
+    2. Optimizer Hyperparameters: How the model learns patterns on data.
+Such as Gradient descent, and stochastic gradient descent.
+    3. Data Hyperprameters: Define attributes of the data itself.
+Useful for small/homogenous datasets.
+**Methods for tuning hyperparameters:**